microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/05_Operator.md

     Run the `oc get all` command until the pods and LoadBalancer services are in this state.

-    Note: You will see some pods taht start with a name of mssql-initialize.
+    Note: You will see some pods that start with a name of mssql-initialize.
 You can ignore these.
 They are used to deploy the SQL Server Availability Group but may not be needed in the final design of the operator.

     In addition, notice that there are three objects from the oc get all output that look like this